EtherGig/Mikrotik-IP-Collector/README.md

 # Mikrotik-IP-Collector
-Script collection to get IP for address list
+Script collection to get various IP for address list